 - High possibility of failure

-- The lack of long-term researches related to endurance and durability of implanted teeth
+- The lack of long-term research related to the endurance and durability of implanted teeth

-Thus, do stem cells determine the future of the replaced teeth?
+Thus, the question arises if stem cells determine the future of the replaced teeth?

 Dental Stem Cells

 Our body contains different types of cells.
-Since the formation of egg cell, you don’t have all the different kinds of cells required by your body, but, the stem cells help you build different organs and systems of the body.
-They are the indistinguishable cells which are able to turn to any kind of cell in the body.
+Since the formation of egg cells, you don’t have all the different kinds of cells required by your body, but the stem cells help you build different organs and systems of the body.
+They are the indistinguishable cells which are able to turn into any kind of cell in the body.